motiondivision/motionone/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "Motion One: Bug report"
-about: Let us know about some broken functionality
+about: Let us know about broken functionality in a Motion One library
-title: "[BUG]"
+title: "[Bug] "
 labels: Bug
 assignees: ""
 ---